-V1, the main voltage regulator, is designed to power the ECU's microcontroller, its peripherals and additional external transceivers.
+V1, the voltage regulator, is designed to power the ECU's microcontroller, its peripherals and additional external transceivers.
 An external PNP transistor can be added to improve heat distribution.
-V2 supplies the integrated high-speed CAN transceiver.
 The watchdog is clocked directly by the on-chip oscillator and can be operated in Window, Timeout and Off modes.